The highest peak in the view from our farm is Ben Cruachan, and hence the name of our cattle enterprise

 Due to the lack of natural rainfall, there is a large irrigation scheme which supplies a lot of the commercial farms in the area.

-Our farm is just off the flatlands and into the foothills.
-Hence it does not have access to the commercial irrigation scheme.
-However, irrigation has been added to 40 acres of the farm using lateral sprays, supplied from a bore on the property with a 96 megalitre water right.
-We have recently added a solar panel system to assist with powering the submersible bore pump.
+Our farm is just off the flatlands and into the foothills and it does not have access to the commercial irrigation scheme.
+However, irrigation has been added to 65 acres of the farm using lateral sprays and K-line pods which are supplied from a bore we had drilled on the property.

 What a difference water makes!!
 Prior to irrigation the paddock above looked like the one below.